LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 To switch from privileged level to user level the *Control bit[0]* can be written directly.

-The switch from user level to privilege level heeds to be performed within an exeption handler.
+The switch from user level to privilege level heeds to be performed within an exception handler.

 ## Reset Values and Required Access Privileges